rmarsh1ua/grad_migration/README.md

     "drupal/migrate_devel": "*"
   ```

-7. Delete composer.lock file and create an auth.json file.
-The auth.json file needs to contain an authentication token for a machine user that has repo access enabled.
+7. Delete composer.lock file.

 8. `git add`, `git commit` and `git push origin master` these files back to the Pantheon site.
 It should rebuild the site automatically, and install the packages.

-9. Through the Drupal's web interface login as an admin user and enable the modules.
-Also enable the 'Quickstart Paragraphs - HTML' module.
+9. Through the Drupal's web interface login as an admin user and enable the `GC Quickstart Migration`, `Migrate Devel`, `Migrate Tools`, and `Quickstart Paragraphs - HTML` modules.

 10. From the command line, whilst working from the diretory of the cloned project, enter the following commands:
 ```sh